We have excellent facilities for long-term hospitalisation of patients in comfortable accommodation with round-the-clock expert nursing care.

 We offer regular cat-only clinics (by appointment only) on Thursdays (6pm – 7pm).

-We offer the a variety of specific nurse clinics to all of our registered clients to complement the lifelong care we provide for your pet.
+We offer a variety of specific nurse clinics to all of our registered clients to complement the lifelong care we provide for your pet.
 These are run by a select team of experienced, Registered Veterinary Nurses.
+They are free to our Healthy Pets Club members.

 Please also take time to read our terms and conditions.